Winchester Model 70: 1964 through 1992 Model 70

-Competing as it did with the Remington Model 700, it was decided that changes needed to be made in the face of rising labor costs.
+Competing as it did with the Remington Model 700, Winchester decided that changes needed to be made in the face of rising labor costs.
 Accordingly, in 1964, Winchester made a number of design changes to the Model 70.
-Few to none of these changes were popular with the rifle-buying public, or with the US military.
-The changes included dropping the controlled round feed feature, a change to the basic stock shape and the use of impressed checkering rather than cut checkering.
+Few to none of these changes were popular with the rifle-buying public or the US military.
+The changes included dropping the CRF feature, a change to the basic stock shape, and the use of impressed rather than cut checkering.

-Jack O'Connor, long a proponent of the Model 70, wrote of the post-1964 version that "I was informed by Winchester brass that the Model 70 was being redesigned.
+Jack O'Connor, long a proponent of the Model 70, wrote of the post-1964 version, "I was informed by Winchester brass that the Model 70 was being redesigned.
 I told them that I was glad to get the information so I could lay in four or five more before they loused the rifle up.
 Then I saw the pilot model of 'New Model 70'.
 At the first glimpse I like to fell into a swoon.
 The action was simplified, the trigger guard and floor plate made of a flimsy looking one-piece stamping."
-Despite this initial reaction, O'Connor grudgingly went on to say, "Actually the post-1964 Model 70 is not a bad rifle in spite of the fact that rifle aficionados have never taken it to their bosoms the way they did its predecessor.
+Despite this initial reaction, O'Connor grudgingly went on to say, "Actually, the post-1964 Model 70 is not a bad rifle in spite of the fact that rifle aficionados have never taken it to their bosoms the way they did its predecessor.
 It is a stronger action than the pre-1964.
 The head of the bolt encloses the head of the case.
 It has a small, neat hook extractor, which is adequate.
-With this extractor the cartridge is not as surely controlled as it is with the Mauser-type extractor.
-However, the new model seldom gives feeding problems."
+With this extractor, the cartridge is not as surely controlled as it is with the Mauser-type extractor.
+However, the new model seldom gives feeding problems.

 Post-1964 Model 70 action (push feed)

-In order to reduce manufacturing costs in the face of higher labor rates, rifles manufactured from 1964 to 1992 differed from early Model 70s in the following ways:
+To reduce manufacturing costs in the face of higher labor rates, rifles manufactured from 1964 to 1992 differed from early Model 70s in these ways: